• Skip to main content

 Tip #2: Ensure your feet are as far forward on the slippery rocks when jumping to allow a smaller area to cross to reach the other side.

-These waterfalls at the Waterfalls Campground were a gorgeous sight to see.
+These waterfalls at the Waterfalls Campground were a gorgeous sight.
 It made the challenges we faced while backpacking the Poboktan trail worth it.
-There was still a lot of snow higher up in the mountains as we could see by the large volume of water rushing down the creek and waterfall.
+There was still a lot of snow higher up in the mountains, as evidence by the large volume of water rushing down the creek and the waterfall.
 The view was peaceful to look at during supper when our feet were taken out of our wet boots and switched into sandals.
-These sandals are perfect for backpacking ensuring you don’t stub your toe by having a toe guard, while still allowing for breathability.
+These sandals are perfect for backpacking, ensuring you don’t stub your toe by having a toe guard, while still allowing for breathability.
 We did our best to protect our feet and boots from being drenched by wearing gaiters and ankle Gore-Tex hiking boots.
-Unfortunately with the amount of snow, rushing water on the trail and from the creek, it was unpreventable for our feet not to end up soaking wet.
+Unfortunately, with the amount of snow and rushing water on the trail and from the creek, it was inevitable that our feet would end up soaking wet.

 Working as a Team at Camp